Miss Universe Albania

-Miss Universe Albania is a national beauty pageant in Albania.
+Miss Universe Albania (also known Miss Albania Organization) is a national Beauty pageant in Albania.
 The pageant was founded as Miss Albania in 2002, until rebranding as Miss Universe Albania in 2006.
-Since 2021, winners of the competition have competed internationally in Miss Universe, Miss Earth and Miss World.

 History

-The beauty pageants in Albania are run by two different organizers: Vera Grabocka organized the Miss Albania competition since 1991, while Petri Bozo and his Deliart Association organize the Miss Shqiperia election.
-Politically, Petri Bozo is close to the Socialist Party, Vera Grabocka to the Democratic Party.
+The beauty pageants in Albania are run by two different organizers: Vera Grabocka organized the Miss Albania competition in 1991, while Petri Bozo and his Deliart Association organize the Miss Shqiperia election.
 The finalists take part in the Miss Europe election, and since 2002 also for Miss World and Miss Universe.

 Albanian women from Kosovo can also take part in the Miss Albania competition: Venera Mustafa became Miss Kosovo and Miss Albania in 1999.
-In the same year she took part in the Miss Europe election for Albania.
+In the same year, she took part in the Miss Europe election for Albania.
 Agnesa Vuthaj was elected Miss Kosovo in 2003 and Miss Albania in 2004 and was a candidate for Miss World in 2004 and Miss Universe in 2005.

-Miss Universe Albania was created in 2002 to determine the participant for the international Miss Universe competition.
+Miss Universe Albania was created in 2002 to determine the participants for the international Miss Universe competition.

 Albania debuted at Miss Universe in 2002 with the Miss Albania organization as the official franchise holder.
-The organization held national pageant yearly up into 2006.
-Beginning in 2007, the franchise license was given to the then official photographer of Miss Universe, Fadil Berisha who happened to be from Albania.
-At this point Fadil created the "Miss Universe Albania" organization and would held occasional yearly national pageant or in some cases, designate a participant to represent Albania at Miss Universe.
+The organization held a national pageant yearly up to 2006.
+Beginning in 2007, the franchise license was given to the then-official photographer of Miss Universe, Fadil Berisha who happened to be from Albania.
+At this point, Fadil created the "Miss Universe Albania" organization and would hold occasional yearly national pageant or in some cases, designate a participant to represent Albania at Miss Universe.
 Fadil would continue to be the national director until 2013.